 • Trust property.
 There must be identifiable trust property, also known as the trust corpus or principal.
 This can include assets such as real estate, cash, stocks, bonds, or other tangible or intangible property.

-• A trust must have at least one named trustee who is responsible for managing and administering the trust according to the terms set by the grantor.
+• Trustee.
+A trust must have at least one named trustee who is responsible for managing and administering the trust according to the terms set by the grantor.
 The trustee can be an individual, a corporate entity (such as a bank or trust company), or a combination of both.

 • Identifiable beneficiaries.
 The trust must have identifiable beneficiaries who will receive the benefits of the trust.
 Beneficiaries can be specific individuals, classes of people (e.g., the grantor’s children), or even charitable organizations.